-US opposes Palestinian's appointment to top UN post
+US does abrupt about face on Palestinian appointment to top UN post

 Fayyad won praise from the international community for bringing transparency to the Palestinian Authority's finances while prime minister under President Mahmoud Abbas from 2007 to 2013.
 He resigned over differences with Abbas.

-Spokesman for the secretary general Stephane Dujarric defended Fayyad's qualifications following the opposition to his appointment.
+In a separate statement to reporters, Dujarric defended Fayyad's qualifications following the opposition to his appointment.

 "The proposal for Salam Fayyad to serve as the Secretary-General's Special Representative in Libya was solely based on Mr. Fayyad's recognized personal qualities and his competence for that position," he said in a statement.
 "United Nations staff serve strictly in their personal capacity.
 They do not represent any government or country."